XorTroll/libjavm/README.md

 # libjavm

-> Simple, header-only, zero-dependency C++17 Java Virtual Machine library
+> Simple, compact, zero-dependency C++17 Java Virtual Machine library

-The only "dependencies" it does require is standard C and C++17 libraries, plus the offial Java standard library (`rt.jar` file) since virtually all compiled Java uses it.
+The only "dependencies" it does require are standard C/C++17 libraries, plus the offial Java standard library (`rt.jar` file) since virtually all compiled Java uses it.

 Note that, for threading and synchronization items (mutexes, condvars...) you must provide your own implementation.
 Nevertheless, libjavm provides a default implementation with **pthread** for threading and **standard C++** for sync stuff (`pthread_t`, `std::recursive_mutex`, `std::condition_variable_any`...)